yugr/rust-slides/features/cons/bounds-checks/README.md

 All info about problems with bounds checks at runtime.

+Memory safety issues account for [76%](https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html) of vulnerabilities in Android.

+Important note is that most problems reported by users are in perf-critical code (codecs, math, autovec, etc.)
+Real-world codebases have much smaller average overhead E.g. Google reports [report](https://security.googleblog.com/2024/11/retrofitting-spatial-safety-to-hundreds.html) just 0.3% performance overhead for services and ~0.5% size increase of Chrome binary:
+  - caveat - the numbers were measured with FDO enabled (w/o FDO penalty is [4x larger](https://bughunters.google.com/blog/6368559657254912/llvm-s-rfc-c-buffer-hardening-at-google))

+It's important to keep an eye on compiler as some bounds check optimizations may regress across versions.

 # Problems caused by bounds checks

 matklad [claims](https://github.com/matklad/bounds-check-cost) that main problem with bounds checks